 What are Honors Courses like?

-Honors courses are not necessarily harder - they are taught differently.
-With an average class size of 20 talented and motivated students, instructors engage students in discussion-based , application-based, and often interdisciplinary content.
+Honors courses are not necessarily harder, but they are taught differently.
+With an average class size of 25 talented and motivated students, instructors engage students in discussion-based, application-based, and often interdisciplinary content.

 Colloquia are unique, interdisciplinary courses reserved for Honors students.
 These feature small class sizes and highlight participation in learning through active discussion and investigation.
 Potential Honors Colloquia are proposed by professors, and usually highlight their areas of research or expertise.
 As such, they reflect unique, passionate interest, and are often courses that do not fit within traditional disciplinary boundaries.
 All Honors Colloquia fulfill the University's Liberal Education requirements and, may in some instances, be applied toward other degree requirements.

-In addition to Colloquia, Honors Electives are offered by academic departments and have the same essential content as non-Honors versions of the same course.
-However, these courses build on their non-Honors counterparts through offering smaller class sizes, discussion-based learning, in-depth exploration of the material, or unique lab or field-work opportunities.
-Because they are departmental courses, they will count toward the same degree requirements and prerequisites as any other version of the same course.
+We also offer Honors sections of courses in academic departments.
+These courses have the same essential content as non-Honors versions of the same course, but often focus on discussion, apply course content to real-world or current events, engage students in authentic scholarly research, or involve or unique lab or field-work opportunities.
+Honors sections will toward the same degree requirements and prerequisites as any other version of the same course.

 Does it cost anything to participate in University Honors?

-There is no additional fee to participation in the University Honors Program.
-University Honors is an academic and student support program provided to admitted students as part of their tuition - just as other departments, programs, and support services at the university do.
-This is differentiated from other Honors membership clubs, societies, and organizations both on campus and off that do require a form of payment to become members.
+There is no additional fee to participate in the University Honors Program.
+University Honors is an academic and student support program provided to admitted students as part of their tuition, just like other programs and resources on campus.
+You might receive invitations to join other honors clubs and societies that do require payment—but they are not affiliated with UW-Eau Claire’s official University Honors Program.

 What is the Honors LLC?